Lina-Gerontogianni/GPU-RunTime--TensorFlow/README.md

 # GPU-RunTime-analysis---TensorFlow
 Regression analysis via ANN with Tensorflow '2.9.1'.

-A kaggle [dataset](https://www.kaggle.com/code/miquel0/gpu-runtime-analysis) is utilised to predict the GPU run time based on 14 variables. the number of instances is 241,600.
+A kaggle [dataset](https://www.kaggle.com/code/miquel0/gpu-runtime-analysis) is utilised to predict the GPU run time based on 14 variables.
+The number of instances is 241,600.

 ```
 Attribute Information: